3 minutes

 Notice:

-is empty iff $M$ does not accept $w$ (i.e., $\langle M,w\rangle \notin ATM$).
+L(M')is empty iff $M$ does not accept $w$ (i.e., $\langle M,w\rangle \notin ATM$).

 Feed $\langle M’\rangle$ to our magical

-:- If
+E:- If

-says “not empty,” we knowM
+Esays “not empty,” we knowMdoes acceptw.

 - If

-, contradiction.
-Thus no decider for EMPTY
+This solves ATM, contradiction.
+Thus no decider for EMPTY.

 Why It Matters